kathrynehlmann/Blackjack/README.md

-# kathrynehlmann.github.io
-Project One: BlackJack
+# BlackJack
 Technologies used: HTML, CSS, Javascript and jquery

 The approach taken: I took an approach of simplicity for the user, so that they could focus on enjoyment of gameplay.

-Link to the live version of the site, so you can play online: https://kathrynehlmann.github.io/

-Installation instructions: It is easiest to play this game in your browser via the link above, however, if you wish to play this game locally on your computer, please be sure to download each of the files into the same folder and be sure to also download into that folder the card_images folder that contains each of the card images.
+Installation instructions: To play this game locally on your computer, please be sure to download each of the files into the same folder and be sure to also download into that folder the card_images folder that contains each of the card images.
 Then and open the index.html file in a browser.
 The preferred browser for this game is Chrome.